Signed Binary in Two's (2's) Complement Representation to Decimal Converter

-How to convert a signed binary number in two's complement representation to an integer in base ten:
+How to convert a signed binary in two's (2's) complement representation to a decimal:

-1) In a signed binary two's complement, first bit (leftmost) indicates the sign, 1 = negative, 0 = positive.
+1) In a signed binary in two's (2's) complement representation, the first bit (the leftmost) indicates the sign, 1 = negative, 0 = positive.

-2) Get the signed binary representation in one's complement, subtract 1 from the initial number.
+2) Get the signed binary representation in one's complement, subtract 1 from the initial binary number.

 4) Multiply each bit of the binary number by its corresponding power of 2 that its place value represents.

-5) Add all the terms up to get the positive integer number in base ten.
+5) Add all the terms to get the positive integer number in base ten.

 6) Adjust the sign of the integer number by the first bit of the initial binary number.